Johannes Blaskowitz: Indictment and trial

 Blaskowitz was tried for war crimes at the High Command Trial (Case No. 12), one of the subsequent Nuremberg trials.
 In one notorious case he was accused of ordering the execution of two deserters after the German surrender.
 He died by suicide on 5 February 1948.
 After breaking away from his guards, he jumped off a balcony into the inner courtyard of the court building.
 During the Nuremberg trials, Blaskowitz and Werner von Blomberg, Minister of War during the years leading to World War II, signed affidavits declaring that:

 The whole group of German staff and front officers believed that the question of the Polish Corridor would have to be settled some day, if necessary by force of arms.

 A war to wipe out the political and economic losses resulting from the creation of the Polish Corridor was regarded as a sacred duty though a sad necessity.

 Before 1938-39, the German generals were not opposed to Hitler.

 Hitler produced the results which all of us warmly desired.

-Both the indictment and the suicide have since been considered an enigma by scholars because Blaskowitz almost certainly would have been acquitted on all counts and had been told by his defence to expect to be acquitted.
 According to Hans Laternser, the defence counsel for the lead defendant, Wilhelm von Leeb, the prosecution told him, "Blaskowitz did not need to do that as he would certainly have been acquitted".
 That led to Laternser questioning the indictment.
 According to Clark, Blaskowitz could have counted on an acquittal.
 Historian Jen Scholten states in Norbert Frei's book on the elites of Nazi Germany, that the Nuremberg judges expressly saw Blaskowitz as a positive example of how Wehrmacht officers could have behaved.